 Note: Students who have completed a curriculum foreign language course at Wake Tech are not eligible to take placement exams.

-Placement tests are free; they may be taken only once.
-Tests are given using computerized adaptive software called CAPE (from Brigham Young University).
+Placement tests are free to Wake Tech students; they may be taken only once.
+Tests are given using computerized adaptive software.
 The tests last 5–40 minutes, and results are given immediately.
 Students must present a picture ID.